soltysh/talks/coroutines_generators/article.md

 Got:  Hello
 ```

-This idea was introduced in [PEP 342](http://legacy.python.org/dev/peps/pep-0342/),
+This was introduced in [PEP 342](http://legacy.python.org/dev/peps/pep-0342/),
-where the idea of coroutines where introduced.
+where the idea of coroutines was introduced.
 This PEP extended the functionality
-of generators presented in the first example with possibility to also send values
+of generators presented in the first example with possibility to send values
 to the generators.
-So basically *any* function having `yield` statement in it's
+So basically any function having `yield` statement in it's
-body is actually generator.
-Meaning it's not gonna to execute, but it'll return
+body is actually a generator.
+Meaning it's not gonna to execute, instead it'll
-a *generator object*, which provides following operations:
+return a generator object, which provides the following operations:
 * `next()` - advance code to `yield` statement and emit value, if such was
   passed as a parameter.
 That's the *only* operation you can call after
   creating the generator.
 * `send()` - sends value to `yield` statement making it produce value instead
-  of emitting. *Remember* to call `next()` beforehand.
+  of emitting.
+Remember to call `next()` beforehand.
 * `close()` - closing generator is a way to inform it that it should finish
   his work.
 It generates `GeneartorExit` exception upon calling `yield`
   statement.